SlangLabs/slang-RetailAssistant-ios/README.md

 SlangRetailAssistant.initialize(
   "<AssistantId>",
   apiKey: "<APIKey>",
-  environment: <environment> //use .staging or .prod
-)
+  environment: .staging // Change this to .production once you've published the Assistant to production environment )
 ~~~